Insulince/qbot/WISHLIST.md

 - !shame - shame someone who either forgets their turn in the queue, or someone who skips the queue entirely
 - LLM?
 Local vs API?
 - announce when bot is started
+- Can !enter be skipped entirely, and !q just assumes you have already joined?
+- cross-server interactions are confusing, it needs to be tightened up if this is going to work